 In mature European orchards, it is common to find a solid cover crop growing up to the trunk.
 It is important that young trees, up to the fourth leaf, become established with a weed-free zone around the trunk.
 However, European scientists believe that fruit size and quality are not reduced by a solid cover crop if it is mowed regularly to reduce competition for water, nutrients, and light.
 Although mouse damage is a potential problem, mowing the cover just before winter reduces or eliminates this concern.

 In areas where tree fruit production is limited by irrigation needs, such as Australia, growers often apply straw mulch around their trees.
 Applications of 4 to 6 inches of wheat straw are made in the spring in the herbicide strip area.
-The straw reduces weed growth, reduces water needs by 20%, and adds organic material to the soil as it decomposes.
+The straw reduces weed growth, reduces water needs by 20%, and adds organic matter to the soil as it decomposes.
 One application can last several years.
 Rodent control must be actively pursued with this system to prevent tree damage.
-When using any of these mulches, it is important to reduce irrigation levels to prevent root asphyxiation.
+When using any of these mulches, it is important to closely monitor irrigation levels to prevent root asphyxiation from overirrigation.

-A recent study conducted by OSU scientists in The Dalles, Oregon area, compared straw mulch with black and white woven fabric ground covers in a cherry orchard.
+A recent study conducted by OSU scientists near The Dalles, Oregon, compared straw mulch with black and white woven fabric ground covers in a cherry orchard.
 The research identified a trend in yield increase over 3 years with straw mulch and fabric covers relative to no cover, but not to the level of statistical significance.
-In addition, straw mulch, black fabric and white fabric cover increased the percentage of marketable fruit in some years.
-In this same study, straw mulch reduced annual water use by 4.6 and 15.8% over a period of 2 years.
-Even in low precipitation areas, such as The Dalles, Oregon, growers using textile groundcovers under their trees find it necessary to reduce irrigation to prevent tree damage.
+In addition, straw mulch, black fabric, and white fabric cover increased the percentage of marketable fruit in some years.
+In this same study, straw mulch reduced annual water use by 4.6% and 15.8% over a period of 2 years.
+Even in low-precipitation areas, such as The Dalles, Oregon, growers using textile groundcovers under their trees find it necessary to reduce irrigation to prevent tree damage.

-Scientists working in Hood River, Oregon have found that black textile groundcovers increase tree size and precocity in young trees.
-Mid-Columbia area growers have found textile groundcovers significantly reduce herbicide and water use, as well as labor needs.
+Scientists working in Hood River, Oregon, have found that black textile groundcovers increase tree size and precocity in young trees.
+Mid-Columbia area growers have found that textile groundcovers significantly reduce herbicide and water use, as well as labor needs.